anjacks12/cookie-stand/README.md

 * Day 10: cleaned up CSS code a bit and turned in lab
 * Day 11: added a form to the page that used the information collected to create a new store [^3]; I have to go back and rework a lot of code to be able to remove the rendered list and leave only the form and table on the page; created a pull request for the working code now just in case I end up "lost" in re-working the code
 * Day 12: Sheyna saved the day again!
 She helped me with figuring out how to get the hourly totals; Today was a good day to start cleaning up my code and attempt to make it look more presentable
 * Day 13: Attempted to get the lab finished today but couldn't figure out how to get the cookies sold from the new stores created from the form to add up correctly.
-I will turn in what I have so far and hopefully will come to a solution later
+I will turn in what I have so far and hopefully will come to a solution later; got help on how to render totals in table footer from Harvey in class
+* Day 14: was able to finish up the last bits that were missing in this lab; hopefully that's a wrap for Salmon Cookies!